jmagar/crawl4mcp/README.md

 # Run playwright browser setup for Crawl4AI
 crawl4ai-setup

+# Ensure your .env file points to your externally running TEI and Qdrant instances.
-# Run the MCP server
+# Then run the MCP server:
 python src/crawl4ai_mcp.py
 ```